-Where to stay in London – Close to Famous attractions for First time visitors
+Where to stay in London [Best Places to Stay for 2024]

 London hardly needs an intro but for those who don’t know, London is the capital of England.
 It’s a 21st-century city with history stretching back to Roman times.